Academic Catalog

 3.0 hours lecture

 Introduction to the study of the dynamics and complex relationships between the Earth's people and the ever-changing world in which they live.
 Special attention given to the historical role of the human-environment relationship, as well as the influences of language, religion, and other cultural factors in shaping the world's many cultures.
 Topics investigated on a global, regional and local scale include: origin and diffusion of the world's major languages and religions; population and settlement patterns; political and economic systems; methods of livelihood; the role of technology in our rapidly changing world.
 Emphasis is on human-environment relations and understanding and appreciation of our diverse multicultural world.
 Local field trips link course materials to real-world phenomena.
-(C-ID GEOG 120) (AA/AS GE, CSU, CSU GE, IGETC, UC)
+(C-ID GEOG 120) (CSU/UC) (AA/AS-D, CSU-D, IGETC-4)